ibm-cloud-docs/account/profile.md

 ## Editing your IBMid information
 {: #ibmid}

-An IBMid is a single ID that you use to log into your {{site.data.keyword.Bluemix_notm}} account for infrastructure, services, and application features.
+An IBMid is a single ID that you use to log in to your {{site.data.keyword.Bluemix_notm}} account for infrastructure, services, and application features.
 Your IBMid is the same ID that you can use to access other IBM applications.

-You can't change your IBMid, but you can edit your profile information associated with it, such as your name, email, phone number, password, or company name.
+You can't change your IBMid, but you can edit your profile information that is associated with it, such as your name, email, phone number, password, or company name.

 1. Go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) &gt; **View Profile**.
 2. Click **edit your IBMid**.